EldhosePoulose/Heart-Disease-Prediction/README.md

 The goal is to predict presence of heart disease in the patient, where the presence as 4 and no presence as 0.

-#Number of Instances:
+# Number of Instances:
 Database: # of instances:

--- Cleveland: 303
+1. Cleveland: 303
--- Hungarian: 294
+2. Hungarian: 294
--- Switzerland: 123
+3. Switzerland: 123
--- Long Beach VA: 200
+4. Long Beach VA: 200

-#Attribute Information:
+# Attribute Information:
       -- Only 14 used
       -- 1. #3  (age)
       -- 2. #4  (sex)